Start your film side hustle with just one hour a day

 Get a watch, buy a journal, set an alarm, clear your schedule

-You can have all the best intentions in the world, but you’ll likely fail quickly if you don’t carve out some dedicated time, setting structure around the development of your side hustle.
+You can have all the best intentions in the world, but you’ll likely fail quickly if you don’t carve out some dedicated time, setting structure around the development of your film side hustle.
 Try working on your side hustle at the same time every weekday.
 The regularity keeps you mentally prepared and ready to jump in – you’ll even start looking forward to working on it all day.

 The same time everyday may not work for your schedule, but don’t leave your magic hour to chance.
 Spend time at the beginning of every month creating your calendar, scheduling your magic hour, and letting everyone in your life know you can’t take a meeting, drink gin, meet at Soul Cycle, or go on a moonlight hike at that time.

 Once you’ve chosen your schedule, commit it to paper.
 Write it on the calendar that hangs in your kitchen.
 Set yourself a calendar alert.
 Set a daily alarm on your smartphone.
 Do anything and everything you can to make sure you make your date with your dreams.
-Every hour you spend on your side hustle is an hour you’re closer to reaching your lofty goal.
+Every hour you spend on your film side hustle is an hour you’re closer to reaching your lofty goal.

 Use tech to augment your concentration